janorga/provider-vyos/README.md

 # provider-vyos

+Testing a Crossplane Provider for VyOS.
+Based on VyOS API Client in Go from https://github.com/Foltik/vyos-client-go.

 `provider-vyos` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a vyos for implementing new Providers.
 It comes with the following features that are meant to be refactored: